postcss/postcss/docs/guidelines/plugin.md

 ### 1.1 Clear name with `postcss-` prefix

 Plugin’s purpose should be clear just by its name.
-If you wrote a polyfill for CSS 4 Custom Media, `postcss-cuustom-media` is a good name.
+If you wrote a transpiler for CSS 4 Custom Media, `postcss-custom-media` is a good name.
 If you wrote a plugin to support mixin, use `postcss-mixins` as name.